-In the business of investment, investors are much interested in knowing the extent to which the investment made yield returns and that anything that has the tendency to affect the returns on investment is of much interest to them.
-The studying in full knowledge of this, sought to examine the effect of liquidity risk and credit risk on the return on assets of listed banks in Ghana.
-Table 6 presents the results of the effect liquidity risk and credit risk variables on the return on Assets of listed banks.
+In the business of investment, investors are much interested in knowing the extent to which the investment made yields returns and that anything that has the tendency to affect the returns on investment is of much interest to them.
+The study in full knowledge of this, sought to examine the effect of liquidity risk and credit risk on the return on assets (performance) of universal banks in Ghana.
+Table 6 presents the results of the effect of liquidity risk and credit risk variables on the return on Assets of universal banks.